tacascer/studybuddy-1/README.md

 ### iOS - Frontend requirements

+* Developed by Rachel Kwon and Celina Kim.
-* App contains AutoLayout using NSLayoutConstraints
+* App contains AutoLayout using NSLayoutConstraints.
-* UITableView was used to display groups in Join Groups and My Study Groups page
+* UITableView was used to display groups in Join Groups and My Study Groups page.
-* UINavigationController was used to navigate between different screens
+* UINavigationController was used to navigate between different screens.
-* Integrated custom API written by backend members
+* Integrated custom API written by backend members.

 ### Backend requirements

+* Developed by David Kim and Tim Tran.
 * Custom API - independent of outside API implementations.
 Here's the [link](https://paper.dropbox.com/doc/StudyBuddy-API-Spec--Acm9xqEGue3DFQSB5FX_g7WXAQ-vZNERrz3DgWPbcOnDPYze) to the spec.
 * Developed in python, using [Flask_SQLAlchemy](https://github.com/pallets/flask-sqlalchemy).
 * Models of Users, Groups, and Messages coded with many-to-many relationships to each other.